Check Your Semi Truck’s Transmission Fluid by Yourself (The Right Way)

 If your semi truck’s transmission fluid level is low, consult with a transmission specialist as soon as possible.

-It’s a must for every semi truck driver, worth his or her salt, to know basic transmission maintenance and repair.
+It’s a must for every truck driver, worth his or her salt, to know basic transmission maintenance and repair.
 Keeping your rig road-ready depends on it.
-If you know how to check your semi truck’s transmission fluid by yourself correctly and when to call a specialist, rest assured it will keep running smoothly and on time for many more years to come.
+If you know how to check your semi truck’s transmission fluid by yourself correctly and when to call a specialist or semi truck mechanic, rest assured it will keep running smoothly and on time for many more years to come.

 For more tips, specifically on how to check your truck’s tires, read this article about maintaining a semi truck’s proper tire pressure.